This page was last updated on 07 July 2021

 It is worth noting that the Act contains provisions that give priority to new debts (i.e. not arising from a pre-existing obligation) incurred during the course of a New Moratorium (referred to as "Moratorium Debts") in certain circumstances.
 Specifically, moratorium debts will have a "Super-Priority" over all other debts if the company enters into further insolvency proceedings within 12 weeks of a New Moratorium ending.

 However, the Bill was amended by Parliament such that, under the Act, any debts which fell due during a New Moratorium as a result of the acceleration of a loan or similar will not constitute Moratorium Debts for this purpose.

 Statutory Demands and Winding Up Petitions

 The Act prohibits the filing of winding up petitions in respect of statutory demands made during the "relevant period".
 The relevant period for this purpose was originally between 1 March and 30 September 2020 (extended from 30 June in the Bill).
-It has now been extended twice more and is currently set to last to 31 March 2021.
+It has now been extended four further times and is currently set to last to 30 September 2021.